stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 * Support for by-reference parameters.

-* Support for callbacks for GLFW device polling and the Vulkan diagnostics handler.
+* Callback support to enable GLFW device polling and the Vulkan diagnostics handler.

 * Refactoring of the code generator to build the FFM memory layout for all structures.